Abisola-ds/Python-Fundamentals/README.md

 Jupyter Notebook session will open in the browser and you can start navigating through the cells

 Alternatively, you can download as a zip file and unzip the file.
-You can then open up your juopyter notebook and navigate to the directory where your unzipped file is.
+You can then open up your jupyter notebook and navigate to the directory where your unzipped file is.
 Open it and start navigating through the cells.

 **Time Required: 6 Hours**